jasonbolton/IOTA-Jukebox/README.md

 -Prompt for file-path on start
 -Make GUI - Try kivy, pyqt
 -Pass in file path to play_song class
--Only add songs to reference list if they have correct file ending(not sure which work, start with .mp3, .m4a, .wav) -Implement qr generator after GUI
+-Only add songs to reference list if they have correct file ending(start with .mp3, .m4a, .wav) -Implement qr generator after GUI
 -Add more instruction info to readme
+-Add License
+-Test the IOTA sandbox POW node: https://powbox.testnet.iota.org/
 ```